MaxReinstadler/X2WOTCArchipelago/worlds/x2wotc/docs/setup_en.md

 ## Joining a Multiworld

-0. Upon launching the XCOM 2 WotC AP Client (`X2WOTCClient.exe`), the proxy server will be hosted locally (at port 24728 by default).
+0. Upon launching the XCOM 2 WotC AP Client, the proxy server will be hosted locally (at port 24728 by default).
     - If this doesn't work for you for whatever reason, the port can be changed using the `/proxy` command.
     If you do, you will also have to edit the XCOM 2 WotC AP Mod's [config file](https://www.reddit.com/r/xcom2mods/wiki/wotc_modding/folder_paths/#wiki_user_config) to reflect